 The Squeak of Concern Understanding Guinea Pig Wheezing

-Guinea pigs, also known as cavies, are popular pets due to their charming personalities and adorable squeaks.
-However, when these tiny creatures develop respiratory issues, it can be a cause for worry.
+Guinea pigs, also known as cavies, are beloved pets due to their friendly nature and endearing squeaks.
+However, when these small animals experience respiratory problems, such as wheezing, it can be a cause for concern.

 Understanding Guinea Pig Wheezing: Causes and Symptoms